fitbl4nk/bl4nk.kr/content/blog/SECCOMP using prctl function/index.md

 ```

 Here is an example of a wrong BPF rule.
 If you look closely, you will see that it says goto 0005 on line 0001.
-When composing `wrong.txt`, I thoughtlessly told `goto` to go to line 3 where `return KILL` is located, but I found out that I had to input the value using the concept of a relative address.
+When composing `wrong.txt`, I thoughtlessly set line of `goto` as 3 where `return KILL` is located, but I found out that I had to calculate the line as a relative address.

-For example, if `goto 0` is on the current line 0001, it is interpreted as going to the next line 0002, and if `goto 1` is interpreted as going to the next X 2 lines 0003, so `goto 3` becomes a command to go to line 0005.
+For example, if `goto 0` is on the current line 0001, it is interpreted as going to the next line, 0002; and if it's `goto 1`, it is interpreted as going to the next next line, 0003.
+So `goto 3` becomes a command to go to line 0005.
 Since line 0005 does not exist in `wrong.txt`, an error occurs when passing it as an option to `prctl`.

 ``` bash